FindArticles FindArticles

 Table of Contents

-• Why Alex mattered to Apple developers
+• Why Alex meant so much to Apple developers

-• What OpenAI gains with the hire
+• What OpenAI stands to get from the hire

 • Transition for Alex users

-• A pattern of strategic acqui-hires
+• A history of strategic acqui-hires

 • What to watch next